 Why this is great

-Before the feature was around, if you had future fiscal periods open, it was WAY too easy to accidentally post a recurring batch multiple times, because you forgot that you already posted it this month (for example).
-Obviously, there is a control to be discussed here around keeping future fiscal periods closed, but sometimes they are open and this has happened to many a customer.
+Before the feature was around, it was WAY too easy to accidentally post a recurring batch multiple times, because someone forgot that they already posted it this month (for example).
+There is a control to be discussed here around keeping future fiscal periods closed, but sometimes they are open and this has happened to many customers.

-If your recurring batches are for the same amounts every month, this feature won’t likely be of interest to you!
+If recurring batches are for the same amounts every month, this feature won't likely be of interest!

 What would make this better?

-Does it let you post the batch if the total is zero?
+Does it let users post the batch if the total is zero?
 Yes!
-There’s no impact on your G/L, but what would make this even better is if you couldn’t post a journal entry that has $0.00 lines on it.
-You can’t manually enter a $0.00 line on a journal entry but this feature does allow you to post it.
+There's no impact on the GL, but what would make this even better is if users couldn't post a journal entry that has $0.00 lines on it.
+I can't manually enter a $0.00 line on a journal entry but this feature does allow me to post it.
 Strange but true.

-Regardless of that “issue”, this is a useful feature in my opinion.
-What I recommend when setting up recurring batches then, is having different batches for “clearable” entries vs. fixed entries, so that you could use this even if not all of your entries have new amounts each month.
+Regardless of that "issue", this is a useful feature in my opinion.
+What I recommend when setting up recurring batches then, is having different batches for "clearable" entries vs. fixed entries, so that I could use this even if not all of my entries have new amounts each month.